 Board Members are selected based on their expertise and skills and their commitment to advocate for the school’s student population and uphold the school’s mission (See Appendix C: Board Roster).
 Board seats may be filled by community members who have the desired mix of experience and expertise, to ensure the school’s success.
 The threshold screening criteria for all prospective members of the Board of Directors include a demonstrated understanding of the school’s mission and vision and an interest in serving the charter school’s target student population.
 Other criteria for Board selection include a commitment to diligently fulfill all responsibilities as Board Members, with a willingness to routinely attend Board meetings, to actively participate in Board working groups and/or committees, and to actively engage in overseeing and supporting the CRA program.
 Demonstrated ability to act in a leadership capacity is preferred.

 The Board of Directors has ultimate responsibility to oversee the program to ensure the school’s success; however, the CRA Co-Directors and teachers will carry out the day-to-day operations of the school.
 The Co-Directors are the overall site managers and report directly to the Board of Directors.
 The Co-Directors are responsible for implementing policy, overseeing operations and carrying out the provisions of the charter and the Board’s directives.
 The teaching faculty work closely with the Executive Director of Education to implement the educational program.
 The Executive Director of Education will be responsible for hiring, providing support to, evaluating and, when needed, terminating instructional staff.
-The Executive Director of Business and Development will be responsible for hiring, providing support to, evaluating and, when needed, terminating non-instructional staff.
+The Executive Director of Resource Development will be responsible for hiring, providing support to, evaluating and, when needed, terminating non-instructional staff.

 The Board of Directors, Make-Up of the Board of Directors

 The Board of Directors will be comprised of between three and eleven voting members with legal, financial and/or pedagogical expertise.
-Additionally, the school’s bylaws will permit one representative of the Board of Trustees of the CUSD to serve on the CRA Board of Directors.
-To prevent any real or perceived conflict of interest or incompatibility of office, this District representative will not be a District staff or Board Member.

 ELECTION TERM & REMOVAL PROCESS FOR BOARD MEMEBERS